spacemeshos/testnet-guide/ffnet.md

 ## Getting some Smesh
 You can also request some Smesh from the ffnet tap by copying and pasting your account address from your wallet screen into the [ffnet discord channel](https://discord.gg/KyyQKst).
 This should allow you to execute Smesh transactions before getting your first reward.

-## Helping us to improve Spacemesh
-You can help us to improve Spacemesh by reporting any bug or issue you come across while using the App.
-Learn how to [submit a bug report](issues).
-When submitting report - please always attach your log file.

 ## How long will this net run?
 Until we soft launch the open Spacemesh testnet.
-Likely around 2-3 weeks.
+Likely around 1-2 weeks.

-## How do I give feedback or get help?
+## How do I give feedback, get help or report a bug?
 Use the [ffnet discord channel](https://discord.gg/KyyQKst).

 ---